rick-ecircuit/op-amp-custom-models-ltspice/README.md

 # Easy-to-Use
 - Test Circuit
-  - Simply copy the three files to a directory and click on the Test Circuit.
+  - Simply copy the three files to a folder and click on the Test Circuit.

 - Your Own Circuit
   - Copy the Model and Symbol to your local folder.